Tell it

 Ask it

 Say what you want done.
-Joyflow looks things up, prepares the work, and shows the steps as it goes.
+Joyflow gathers the background, prepares the next step, and shows its work.

 Approve it

-Emails, refunds, charges, and important record changes wait for your okay before they happen.
+Emails, refunds, charges, publishing, and important record changes wait when Joyflow needs your input.

 Set it up once